Munawwar/react-global-states/README.md

 createStore<MyStore>(initialStates);
 ```

-When using JS and using the default store you can initialize your store using `setStates()`.
+However if you are using the default store, you can initialize the store using `setStates()`.

 ```js
 import { setStates } from 'react-global-states';